period pains but no period could i be pregnant

 How is menstrual pain?

 This range begins with mild and tolerable pain and ends with severe and debilitating pain that prevents you from staying at work or school.
 Sometimes some women experience PMS with a spotted nose that is sparse and contains light blood and is small in size and light and you will not need to use a pad.
-When a fertilized egg arrives in the uterus about twelve days after ovulation, it settles inside the uterine wall and the placenta gradually forms.
-This implantation process is called implantation.

 Headache and dizziness, chest pain and tenderness, fatigue, etc. can occur both as premenstrual symptoms and as a symptom of pregnancy (not a permanent and permanent sign).